Target Usage: To make use of multiple timelines of work in a local repository.

 git commit -am "Add black, red, white"

-1 Try to merge the fix1 branch onto the main branch.
-Git will pause mid-way during the merge and report a merge conflict.
+1 Try to merge the fix1 branch into the main branch.
+Git will pause the merge and report a merge conflict.
 If you open the conflicted file colours.txt, you will see something like this:

 blue